Weheineman/SubsetL/README.md

 stack setup
 ```

 Every time MyLexer.x or MyParser.y are modified, the corresponding .hs files have to be generated.
-There is a bash script for that:
+[Alex](https://www.haskell.org/alex/) and [Happy](https://www.haskell.org/happy/) are required for this step.
+This command is not needed out of the box.

 ```
 ./generateParser